krzysztof-sawicki/KSSM/README.md

 As you can see, the ROUTER and the REPEATER will retransmit the message earlier than CLIENT.
 In both cases, the station that received the message with lower SNR (we can assume it means the station was further from the source) will retransmit the message earlier.
 ### Message relay rules
 - ROUTER or REPEATER: relays message always,
-- CLIENT: will not relay the message if the message was heard at least two times (relayed by other stations)
+- CLIENT: will not relay the message if the message was heard at least two times (relayed by other stations),
+- ROUTER_LATE: as client, but when message is heard at least twice it does not cancel the relay but delays the relay with the longest backoff time.
 ## TODO
 * [x] tx_time
 * [x] rx_time